 How to Share Windows from the Taskbar in Windows 11

-You can also mute or unmute your calls right from the taskbar, so everything you need is at your fingertips!
+You can also mute or unmute your calls right from the taskbar.
+Everything you need is right there in one place!

-Here’s a simple guide to turn this sharing feature on or off, and how to use it.
+This guide shows you how to turn this sharing feature on or off and how to use it.

 How to Turn On or Off “Share Any Window” from the Taskbar Using Settings

-1. Open the Settings app: Click the Start menu (Windows icon at the bottom left) and select Settings.
-Or, press Windows key + I on your keyboard to open it quickly.
+1. Open the Settings app.
+Click the Start menu (Windows icon at the bottom left) and select Settings.
+Or press Windows key + I on your keyboard.

-7. Scroll down and click on Taskbar behaviors to expand it.
+1. Scroll down and click on Taskbar behaviors to open it.

-8. Look for the option “Share any window from my taskbar” and check the box to turn it on.
-Uncheck it if you want to turn it off.
+2. Look for the option “Share any window from my taskbar” and check the box to turn it on.
+Uncheck it to turn it off.

 How to Share a Window From the Taskbar During a Meeting